 Anticipation

-Suppose you are about to take out a mainstream advertisement, or you envisage your customer base will expand significantly in the next six to 12 months.
-Here, the objective of the load test is to assess whether your current system can support this anticipated increase in load whilst still operating at a satisfactory level of performance.
+Suppose you are about to take out a mainstream advertisement or envisage your customer base will expand significantly in the next six to 12 months.
+Here, the objective of the load test is to assess whether your current system can support this anticipated increase in load while still operating at a satisfactory level of performance.

 Reproduction

 When a system has experienced a major outage, it can be necessary to recreate this situation in a controlled environment.
-With appropriate monitoring orchestration of the system in place, the data produced from load testing can be used to identify performance bottlenecks.
-Subsequently, the same load test can then determine the effectiveness of the performance fixes introduced to remedy these issues.
+With appropriate monitoring orchestration of the system, the data produced from load testing can be used to identify performance bottlenecks.
+Subsequently, the same load test can determine the effectiveness of the performance fixes introduced to remedy these issues.

 Training